-Celeste Edenloff, a reporter for the Echo Press, has lived in the Alexandria Lakes Area since 1997.
-She worked for the Echo Press as a reporter from May of 1999 to February 2011, and is happy to be back and once again sharing the stories of the people in this community.
-Besides being a reporter, Celeste is a certified fitness instructor and enjoys teaching bootcamp classes through Snap Fitness.
-She also enjoys running and has participated in more than 170 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon (13.1 mile) distances.
+Celeste is a reporter for the Alexandria Echo Press and has lived in the Alexandria Lakes Area since 1997.
+She first worked for the Echo Press as a reporter from 1999 to 2011, and returned in June 2016 to report on the community she calls home.
+Besides writing articles for the Echo Press, she has a blog, “Newspaper Girl on the Run.”
+Celeste is on a continuous healthy living journey and loves to teach bootcamp fitness classes and run.
+She has participated in nearly 200 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon (13.1 mile) distances.

 WASHINGTON — At this Thanksgiving celebration, there could only be one "Drumstick."
 Two Alexandria, Minn., turkeys were gobbling up attention at the White House on Tuesday afternoon.
 But only one ended up in the spotlight in a ceremony televised and streamed live on social media.

 ST. PAUL—Wearing tan pants and a dark-colored sweatshirt with shackles on his hands and feet, a teary-eyed Julio Estrada Escobar admitted that he's made mistakes but he wants a different life for his children.
 "They need to be raised and taught good moral values," Escobar said, glancing a look at his two children, Julio, 13, and Candis, 11.
 "I want to teach them to be good."